Gip-Gip/urap/README.md

 #### NAK Packet

- 1. **Bits 0-7**: NAK byte, equal to 0x00.
-Any byte other than 0xAA should be handled as a NAK
+ 1. **Bits 0-7**: NAK code.
+Any byte with a value other than 0xAA is a NAK, however it is recommended you use the following codes to indicate to the primary what the failure is.

+##### NAK Codes
+ * **0x00**: Unknown, highly recommended to avoid sending this on purpose
+ * **0x01**: SecondaryFailure, basically any computation error that is not due to transmission or primary fault
+ * **0x02**: BadCrc, whenever there is a mismatch between the sent CRC and the computed CRC
+ * **0x03**: OutOfBounds, when the primary attempts to access a register which doesn't exist on the secondary
+ * **0x04**: IncompletePacket, when the packet sent to the secondary is missing something
+ * **0x05**: IndexWriteProtected, whenever the secondary attempts to write to a write-protected register

 ### Endianness